mirelvt/collective.facebook.portlets/README.txt

 That's it.

-Facebook Like Button portlet
+Facebook Like Box portlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a Facebook Like Button portlet do the following:
+To add a Facebook Like Box portlet do the following:

-- From the manage portlets screen select "Facebook Like Button".
+- From the manage portlets screen select "Facebook Like Box".
 - Enter App ID/API Key of your application.
 - Enter the site URL to like (e.g. ``https://www.facebook.com/plonecms``).
 - Set the portlet width and height.